 The National Institute of Excellence (NICE) has recommended the referral of every patient with a hard and irregular prostate be referred to a urologist.
 NICE has recommended that referral should also be made to a urologist if t the PSA is above the average for the age of the patient even with a normal feeling prostate: i.e.

 However, not all experts agree with this.
 The problem is that the average PSA for each age group includes men with prostate cancer that has not yet been detected.
 In addition, the higher the PSA, the less chance of cure because cancer spreads out from the prostate cancer.
-Many experts recommend testing for prostate cancer if the PSA level is more than 2 ng/ml or 2.5 ng/ml.
+Many experts recommend testing for prostate cancer if the PSA level is more than 2 ng/ml or 2.5 ng/ml for men 45-49 years old and more than 3 for men aged 50-69 years.
 However, there is a lack of consensus on this.

 In a recent study (Thompson et al, 2004, New Engl J of Med) of more 18,000 men performed to evaluate how to reduce the risk of prostate cancer, the proportion of patients with cancer by PSA is shown in the table below: